artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>of all that breathe and crawl across the earth. <cite>(17.447–8)</cite></p>
 </blockquote>

-Achilles’ hours prophesies to his death:
+Achilles’ horse prophesies his death:

 <blockquote class="poetry">
 <p>And Roan Beauty the horse with flashing hoofs</p>